facebookresearch/TreeNLG/README.md

 E2E      | 42061  |  4672 |  4693  |  230

 `Disc_Test` is a more challenging subset of our test set that contains discourse relations, which is also the subset we report results in `Disc` column in Table 7 in our paper.
 Note that there are some minor differences of data statistics to our paper, please use the statistics above.

+Note: There are some responses in `Weather` dataset which are not provided a user query (141/17/18/4 for train/val/test/disc_test, respectively).
+We simply use a "placeholder" token for those missing user queries.

 ## Code